About Tokyo Tech

 Good afternoon, everyone.

-199 doctoral program students from 26 countries and regions begin their Tokyo Tech journeys today.
-I am sure all of you have been waiting eagerly for this day to come, and finally, it is here.
-Congratulations, and thank you for adding another special page to the 140-year history of the Institute.
+Today, 160 doctoral program students from 23 countries and regions begin their Tokyo Tech journeys.
+I would like to warmly welcome you all, and thank you for adding another special page to the 141-year history of the Institute.

 In addition to these campus improvements, the Laboratory for Design of Social Innovation in Global Networks, or DLab, offers a platform that connects the students, faculty, and staff of Tokyo Tech with the public to create a better future.
 DLab, which aims to go beyond the conventional reach of science and technology, welcomes all new students to join their activities, and to create and innovate as Team Tokyo Tech.

 Whatever you decide to do during your time here, you can be certain of two things: Firstly, that the Institute will provide you with opportunities to create openly while working together to solve the toughest of challenges.
 And secondly, that the dedicated faculty, staff, and students of Tokyo Tech are here to support you.